ScytheLocke/allycode/resources.md

 ## Keyboard

 If you are using native HTML interactive elements, you will not need to build in the keyboard interactions.
-YYour code will just need to respond to the events those keyboard interactions trigger.
+Your code will just need to respond to the events those keyboard interactions trigger.

 For example, pressing enter or spacebar on a button (or clicking with the mouse or performing a tap gesture on a touch device) will all trigger a click event for a button.
 Your code just needs to react to the click event.